-With the end of financial year just around the corner, SME business owners should now be planning to ensure they minimise their tax bill and get all their financial ducks in a row.
+With the end of financial year just around the corner, SME business owners should now be planning to ensure you reduce your tax bill and get all your financial ducks in a row.

-Grant Field, Australasian Chairman of accounting firm MGI and business accounting veteran of over 30 years, shares his thoughts on what you should be doing now.
+Grant Field, one of MGI South Queensland’s expert tax consultants and business accounting veteran of over 30 years, shares his thoughts on what you should be doing now.

 1. Immediate Tax Deduction for Assets Costing Less than $20,000

-The recent Federal budget has delivered some “no brainers” for small business taxpayers looking for tax savings prior to year end.
+The recent Federal budget has delivered some “no brainers” for small business taxpayers looking to reduce your tax prior to year end.
 The immediate tax deduction for assets costing up to $20,000 provides “easy pickings”.
 If you need to buy capital assets, you only have three financial years to take advantage of this concession, and the first of those years finishes shortly.
 But remember, this concession only applies if your business turnover is less than $2m.